Cover 9781785908514

 Sally Morgan, former political secretary to Prime Minister Tony Blair

 “‘Deliver or die’, as Tony Blair put it.
 Michelle Clement has given us the definitive account of how Blair and his guru of deliverology, Michael Barber, revolutionised modern government.
-Using fascinating insider detail, Michelle shows us the ups and downs of refocusing the government machinery and bending it to the Prime Minister’s will.
-All Prime Ministers learn that it is more difficult than it should be to get things done.
-There are so many valuable insights in this book that could show any Prime Minister the shortcuts to mastering the vital art of delivery.”
+With fascinating insider detail and valuable insights, Michelle shows us the ups and downs of refocusing the government machinery and bending it to the Prime Minister’s will.”

 Simon Case, former Cabinet Secretary